jski/otf-youtube-workout-downloader/README.md

     1. `python download-otf-videos.py`

 All three methods will put the files in a folder relative to your local path called /otf-videos.
 Running it multiple times will not redownload files, it will only download new ones you don't already have.
 I went with mp4 format as I imagine it is the most compatible with devices people would like to use to play them.

+I have tested this on Windows 10 (Powershell Core 7) and MacOS.
+If you have any issues, feel free to let me know in the Issues tab above.
+Thanks!